 As sites are undergoing cleanup, NDEQ pays for the purchase of remediation equipment.
 When sites are cleaned up and closed, NDEQ seeks to reuse that equipment at other sites.
-Over the last ten years, NDEQ has reused hundreds of pieces of equipment, thus greatly reducing the need to buy new equipment.
-This reuse program has saved Nebraska taxpayers nearly \$4 million in new equipment costs and allowed that money to be used for cleanup of additional sites.
+Since June 2005, NDEQ has reused hundreds of pieces of equipment, thus greatly reducing the need to buy new equipment.
+This reuse program has saved Nebraska taxpayers over \$4.8 million in new equipment costs and allowed that money to be used for cleanup of additional sites.